cmdenis/phys512/Assignment 3/Assignment_3.md

 $$\sigma_f = \frac{4}{a}\sigma_a$$

-$$f = 1499.659984125219 \pm 20000$$
+$$f = 1500 \pm 300\ \text{mm}$$

-This does not make sense...
-Way too big errors.
-However, the focal length is really close to the expect value by less than 1 mm.
+This error is likely to be generous.
+Our calculated focal length, after rounding, falls exactly within the error bound of the expected value!
+Pretty cool.